huntermcguire/vllm-hidden-states-analysis/README.md

 - [x] Implement a dummy model placeholder
 - [x] Handle logic to prevent multiple hidden states getting combined before model forward is called
 - [x] Cache hidden states received by the model into its layers "KV cache"
-- [ ] Use existing KVCacheConnector to extract all hidden states
+- [x] Use existing KVCacheConnector to extract all hidden states (Needed to modify the connector)
 - [ ] Create a filter KVCacheConnector to only extract hidden states from dummy layers
 - [ ] Cleanup model code
 - [ ] Swap out vLLM proposer class for simpler one?